anaisbetts/XamarinEvolve2014/README.md

-# Starter Project for Mobile Applications
+# XamarinEvolve Project for Mobile Applications

 This project is a base project for cross-platform mobile applications that should help you get started quicker without hours of right-clicking.